What I learnt from working on the OneCX program

 Kudos to the team

-Thank you to Treasury NSW, Investment NSW and Department of Customer Service OneCX team who worked together to rebuild and deliver the new and improved Business Connect pages.
+Thank you to Treasury NSW, Investment NSW and Department of Customer Service OneCX program team who worked together to rebuild and deliver the new and improved Business Connect pages.
 Without the expertise, hard work and collaboration, this project would not have been a success.
 Visit nsw.gov.au/businessconnect to find out more.